Sir-Lancaster/Yama-Juunin/README.md

 #### Where the Yammabushi Fit
 The Yammabushi borrows aspects of both, but doesn't align perfectly with either.
-**Not Fully Feudal:**
+- **Not Fully Feudal:**
   - Kaigen's authority isn't derived from land owenership or divine right, it's *philosophical.*
   - His subordinates aren't "lords" of land; they're more like *stewards* or *functionaries* of order, appointed for competence rather than bloodline.

-**Not Fully Authoritarian:**
+- **Not Fully Authoritarian:**
   - It's not pure tyranny.
 Kaigen's rule is *justified by philosophy*, not fear.
   - There's an emphasis on *moral and philisophical* order, not merely obedience to Kaigen as a man.
-- His sustem self-perpetuates throug *cultural buy-in*, people believe in the necessity of his rule because it reflects their worldview.
+  - His system self-perpetuates throug *cultural buy-in*, people believe in the necessity of his rule because it reflects their worldview.

 #### The Closest Fit: a *Phylisophical Technocracy*
 > **Phylisophical Technocracy:** a society ruled by those who have mastered its central phylosophy and demonstrated superior efficiency, wisdom, or discipline in applying it.